 There is no doubt that strong interpersonal skills are the foundation of being able to navigate office politics.
 This means having a level of self awareness which allows you to focus on others and your surroundings to build solid relationships.
 It requires excellent powers of social observation and deep listening skills, so that information can be processed neutrally rather than filtered through a "me" bias.
 This allows you to interpret and anticipate outcomes of information and behaviour more easily.

 Skilled influencers are not more obviously political, the process just comes to them more naturally.

 Being pro-active and assertive is a great advantage.
 Someone who is skilled in office politics will know intuitively when and where to assert that power or influence and how much to use.
 They don't wait to be recognised or to be invited to a situation or a table, which can be a typical gender trap.
-They are usually curious and open and show those around them they are valued, so that people are drawn to them will feel comfortable being open.
+They are usually curious and open.
+They show those around them they are valued, so that the people who are drawn to them will feel comfortable being authentic.

 3. Empathy - can read the room

 Being able to see others' perspectives and understand what is going on for them is also important.
 It helps to be intuitive and empathetic and to understand what drives the people around them, their values motivators and goals.
 Empathy fosters flexibility and allows you to change your approach to meet individual situations and needs.
 This is closely associated with that top skill, deep listening.